tier4/awkernel/mdbook/src/internal/PCIe.md

 }
 ```

-## Enumerating PCI Buses
+## Checking the PCI Buses

-The following functions are used to check every device on the PCIe bus.
+The following functions are used to check all devices on the PCIe bus.

 ### check_bus